 Verify that the status of the group is activated by using the clpstat command.

-Move the group to all servers in the failover policy and verify that the status changes to activated on each server.
+Move the group to all servers in the failover policy and verify that the status changes to

 11. Perform failover

 Shut down a server where a group is active.